trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   # Push local commits to tracking branches
   egdist push

-See `egdist --help` for more details.
+See `egdist --help`_ for more details.

-The TriBITS approach to managing multiple VC repos described above works well for order 10 or so VC repos but will not scale well to order 30 or more.
+The TriBITS approach to managing multiple VC repos described above works well for order-10 or so VC repos but will not scale well to order-30 or more repos.
 For larger numbers of VC repos, one should consider nested integration creating snapshot git repos (e.g. using the tool `snapshot-dir.py`_) that aggregate several related repositories into a single git repo.
 Another approach might be to use git submodules.
-However, note that the TriBITS tools and processes described here are currently **not** set up to support aggregate VC repos that use git submodules.
-The design decision with TriBITS was to explicitly handle the different git VC repos using `egdist`_ and `<projectDir>/cmake/ExtraRepositoriesList.cmake`_.
-There are advantages and disadvantages to using git submodules verses the approach currently supported in TriBITS using `egdist`_ and `<projectDir>/cmake/ExtraRepositoriesList.cmake`_.
-It is possible that TriBITS will add support for aggregate git repos that use git submodules but only if there are important projects that choose to use them.
+However, note that the TriBITS tools and processes described here are **not** currently set up to support aggregate VC repos that use git submodules.
+The design decision with TriBITS was to explicitly handle the different git VC repos using `egdist`_ and the `<projectDir>/cmake/ExtraRepositoriesList.cmake`_ file.
+There are advantages and disadvantages to using git submodules verses explicitly handling the different git repos currently employed by the TriBITS software development tools.
+It is possible that TriBITS will add support for aggregate git repos using git submodules but only if there are important projects that choose to use them.
 The discussion of these various approaches and strategies to dealing with aggregate repos is beyond the scope of this document.

 ..
-ToDo: Discuss a repo clone script.
+ToDo: Discuss a repo clone script (once you write it).

 ..
 ToDo: Discuss how to handle missing packages in upstream repos.